 When setting up a workspace in Relativity, admins need to consider what fields to search, which search indexes provide the most value, and how to optimize performance for the users, with minimal administrative overhead.

-Note: This guide does not cover analytics indexes, nor will it detail the operators acceptable for use in each of these search engines.
+Note: This guide does not include analytics indexes and will not provide details on the operators suitable for use in these search engines.

 Available on all fields loaded into Relativity.
 See “Suggested Fields to be Indexed” below. |